domclick/spring-flow-statemachine/README.md

 It is a non-goal to replace spring-statemachine (and we didn't) It is a non-goal to provide connectors to any available storage provider

+## Components

+1. `core` module provides all needed functionality for you to use spring-flow-statemachine
+2. `starter` modules is Spring Boot Starter, which will configure as much as possible in your application for you.

 ## Installation

 TBD